LittleBigRefresh/Docs/autodiscover-api.md

 This version is the same as version 1, with the following addition:

 `usesCustomDigestKey`: A boolean, when true it represents that the LBP server will only accept the digest key `CustomServerDigest`.
 Otherwise, the server is using the default digest key.

+### Version 3

+This version is the same as version 2, with the following additions:

+`serverDescription`: An optional friendly description of the server.
+You can put anything you like here.
+Not nullable, but will be empty by default.

+`bannerImageUrl`: An optional image that the client may retrieve.
+You can put any URL here as long as the link points to an image, however PNG is recommended.
+Can be null.

 ## Implementations